deb17/flask-modals/README.md

 This Flask extension eases the process of using forms in (Bootstrap 4) modals.
 No JavaScript coding is required on your part.
-The ajax calls are handled behind the scenes with html-over-the-wire Turbo library and the Turbo-Flask extension.
+The ajax calls are handled behind the scenes with html-over-the-wire Turbo library.
 You can code in pure Python - flashing messages and rendering templates.

 ### Installation